nateglims/SENG5831/labs/lab2/report.md

     * Add in D to dampen the response and eliminate oscillation.
     * Report your final gain values.

+    Kp: minor overshoot appeared around 330.
+    Kd: At a Kp of 330, a Kd of 42 seemed to reliably stop the overshoot.

 3. Experiment with the speed and the range of reference position.
 Pick a “low,” “high,” and “ideal” gain based on above experiments.
     * Use each gain value to reach a reference position that is 2 full rotations from current position.